Publish an Engineering weekly newsletter

 I don't remember the source - Jack Welch perhaps? - but I remember reading that Thursday afternoon was the best time to do this, as well as send a weekly status to your boss of what you'd been up to (but that's another subject).

-Keep a list updated (Workflowy is great) of what has happened in the week, so when you sit down to write this you have the content mapped out already.
+Keep a list updated (Dynalist is my favorite) of what has happened in the week, so when you sit down to write this you have the content mapped out already.